PremiseWP/Premise-Boxes/readme.txt

 == Changelog ==

+= v1.0.10 =
+* Fixed location from where premise wp is required to install.
+Change to GitHub.

 = v1.0.9 =
 * Fixed issue that prevented from editing a box.
 Instead it would create a new one everytime.